Riya10031/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

 ## Task 4: Create and query a table

-While many data analysis are comfortable using languages like Python or Scala to work with data in files, a lot of data analytics solutions are built on relational databases, in which data is stored in tables and manipulated using SQL.
+While many data analysts are comfortable using languages like Python or Scala to work with data in files, a lot of data analytics solutions are built on relational databases, in which data is stored in tables and manipulated using SQL.

-In this task, you will use the notebook which is created previously and query data using various code cells.
+In this task, you will use the notebook that was created previously and query data using various code cells.

 1. In the **Explore products** notebook, under the chart output from the previously run code cell, use the **+** icon to add a new cell.